boynux/boynux.github.com/_posts/2015-05-14-docker-consolidate-logs-logstash.md

 ### Possible ways

-I just list couple of ways we can send logs to ELK stack using Logstash forwarder, these are popular ones:
+I just list a couple of ways we can send logs to ELK stack using Logstash forwarder, these are popular ones:

 * Mounted volumes
 * Pipe-in apps std* to remote Syslog